Skip to main content

 “Will you take care of Nadira and my children if I…”

 “Dara!”
 Jahanara stood up “How can you talk like that?
 If a war happens, you need to fight and win, for our sake!”
-She almost scolded him; he shook his head and apologized.
+She almost scolded him; he shook his head and apologised.
 He turned to leave.

 “Dara.”
-He stopped at the threshold “I promise to look after them as much as I can still my last day” He left without turning as Jahanara shed tears.
+He stopped at the threshold “I promise to look after them as much as I can, still my last day” He left without turning, as Jahanara shed tears.

 May 1658, Agra

-" He who knows Virtue and Vice knows that intrigued ruin the country" ~ Qudsi
+" He who knows Virtue and Vice knows that intrigued ruin the country" ~ Qudsi.

 Aurangzeb and Murad were marching to Samugarh.
 Jahanara could hear the army nearing, or was it her imagination?
 Dara was marching his troops out of the fort the next morning.
 Shah Jahan was no longer a king.
 He was a father who hugged his favourite son and wept like a child.
-Jahanara had extended her hands towards Nadira Begum who stood at the threshold.
+Jahanara had extended her hands towards Nadira Begum, who stood at the threshold.
 She had no words.
-A Soldier came in “Rao of Bundi is here with his army and he requests an audience with the prince.”
+A Soldier came in, “Rao of Bundi is here with his army, and he requests an audience with the prince.”
 Dara nodded.

 “What is the news from the enemies?”
 She sounded normal.